 We work on behalf of buyers and renters to ensure access to affordable and sustainable housing.
 It's what we do and why we exist.
 And it's why we're making home a reality for millions of buyers and renters each and every year.

-In the first quarter of 2020, Fannie Mae provided more than $204.6 billion in liquidity to fund the housing market -- helping individuals and families to buy, refinance, and rent more than 854,000 homes.
+In the first nine months of 2020, Fannie Mae provided $982 billion in liquidity to fund the housing market -- helping individuals and families to buy, refinance, and rent approximately 3.9 million homes.

 We've developed affordable solutions –– including our HomeReady® mortgage.
 It offers expanded eligibility and removes barriers to homeownership for responsible, qualified buyers.
 HomeReady lets buyers: